wp-plugins/wordpress-easy-allopass/readme.txt

 * Customizable text displayed to the left of your allopass payment button (you can use **HTML**).
 * Two avalaible languages: **English / French**.
 * **No programming/scripting experience needed**; setup done via standard WP plugin installation steps.

+This WEA plugin is free for use.
+But we retain just 10% of commission per sale in free version.
+You can also download the [Pro version](http://www.vitar.123.fr/wea-wp-easy-allopass-download/ "Pro version").
+(The PRO version allows you to increase your profits and enjoy other benefits and FREE support.)

 == Installation ==
 When you have finished plugin setup, you can configure the WEA (WordPress Easy Allopass) plugin in your blog's Admin/Settings page.
 This screen can usually be found within the Admin pages (maybe toward the bottom) by clicking Settings -> **WP Easy Allopass**.